dgiot/eip/active/0000-proposal-template.md

-# An Example of EMQ X Improvement Proposal
+# An Example of DGIOT Improvement Proposal

 ## Changelog